ashtonjamesd/semantic-interpretation/written/part_2/tokenization.md

 ## Tokenization

-We will have a similar, albeit more complex, implementation of the Lexer from the stack machine called the Tokenizer class.
+We will have a similar, albeit slightly more complex, implementation of the Lexer from the stack machine.

 ```
 public class Tokenizer {